rileyhales/river-route/docs/index.md

     .route()
 )

-# Option 3 - Use both a congiuration file and keyword arguments
+# Option 3 - Use both a configuration file and keyword arguments
 (
     rr
     .MuskingumCunge(